Hobit2002/SchoolRepDN/README.md

-# To by bylo, kdybych fungovala
+# To by bylo fajn, kdybych fungovala
 * ale to je jen zbožné prání*
 viď